ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_ping_instance_metric_monthly %}

                 Below are some details about the fact table:

                 * Type of Data: `Instance-level Service Ping from Versions app`
                 * Aggregate Grain: `One record per service ping (dim_ping_instance_id) per metric (metrics_path)`
                 * Time Grain: `None`
                 * Use case: `Service Ping metric-level analysis`

                 Notes: `Includes non-numeric metric values (ex: instance settings).
 Metrics that timed out (return -1) are set to a value of 0.
 Filtered down to 28 day AND all time_frame.
 Only last ping of month shows as well.`

+**Description:** Atomic Level Service Ping Instance Level Data by Instance, Metric, Date
+- Sums, Counts and Percents of Usage (called metrics) along wth the Server Instance Configuration information is collected at a point in time for each Instance and sent to GitLab Corporate.
+This is normally done on a weekly basis.
+The Instance Owner determines whether this data will be sent or not and how will be sent if so.
+Implementations can be Customer Hosted (Self-Managed) or GitLab Hosted (referred to as SaaS or Dotcom data).
+Multiple Instances can be hosted on Self-Managed Implementations.
+- Atomic (lowest grain) with a Single Record per Service Ping Instance, Metric
+- The data is Enriched with Extra business related attributes for License, Subscription and Location to allow single table queries that satisfy a Larger Generalized set of Use Cases.

+**Data Grain:**

+**Filters:**
+- Includes metrics for 28 Day and ALL timeframes
+- Include only the `Last Pings of the Month`
+- Include `has_timed_out' = FALSE (to remove Pings that have timed out during processing and may have imcomplete data)
+- Include `metric_value' IS NOT NULL - ???

+**Business Logic in this Model:**
+- `data_source` = 'VERSION_DB'
+  - Currently this model only brings in data from Self-Managed Implementations which goes through the Versions Application and Database
+- The Ping of the Month - ???

+**Other Comments:**
+- The `fct_ping_instance` table is built directly from the [prep_ping_instance table](https://gitlab-data.gitlab.io/analytics/#!/model/model.gitlab_snowflake.prep_ping_instance) which brings in All Service Ping data one record per Service Ping to include a 'Payload' column with all Metrics currently captured in the Service Ping.
+There are 2000+ metricsin number.
+- Service Ping data (configuration and metrics) is captured at a particular point in time for a specific grain, ie. Instance.
+The metrics within the Service Ping are for different time-frames (ALL, 7 Day and 28 Day).
+For this reason Metrics between pings can not be aggregated.
+Service Pings are normally compared WoW, MoM, etc.
+- The different types of Service Pings are show here with the [Self-Managed Service Ping](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-service-ping-automation/#self-managed-service-ping) and the [GitLab Hosted Implementation](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-service-ping-automation/#saas-service-ping)
+- [Service Ping Guide](https://docs.gitlab.com/ee/development/service_ping/) shows a technical overview of the Service Ping data flow.

 {% enddocs %}